doronbarasch/zumiez-qa-assignment/README.md

     Make sure Node version matches.
 If it doesn't go to the nodejs.org website and download a prebuilt version.

-    Clone the git repository.
+    Clone the git repository using GitBash or Terminal.
+Navigate to the desired directory in said shell/terminal, then enter 'git clone https://github.com/doronbarasch/zumiez-qa-assignment.git'

-    Use a terminal to navigate to the directory for the git repository.
+    Use the terminal to move to the directory for the repository now that it's been installed.

     To make sure Playwright is installed, enter npm init playwright@latest

     Select Javascript for the language and then the defaults for the remaining setting questions.

+Alternatively, it's possible to use VSCode to clone the repository and then the built-in terminal in VSCode to install Playwright.

 To run: